hatmarch/python_bzlmod/README.md

 ## Experiment one: mixed closures

-It looks like either:
--> the pydantic version of the importing module is the one that wins X The highest version of the model wins
+It looks like the pydantic version of the importing module is the one that wins.
+However, it may be simply that whichever closure is first in the `PYTHONPATH` is what gets used for a given wheel (which means this is somewhat non deterministic)

 Pydantic when run in the module_1 module:
 ```